PFranciscoValente/rip_methodology/README.md

 # Interpretable, Personalized and Reliable Prediction Models

-Code used for the development of new clinical decision support system.
+Code used for the development of a new clinical decision support system.
 Python version.

 Papers: